QuantEcon/lecture-source-py/source/rst/numba.rst

     np.max(f_vec(x, y))
     qe.toc()

-This is a striking speed up with very little effort
+This is a striking speed up with very little effort.